• Skip to main content

 If you think you’d have trouble integrating Invisalign into your day-to-day routine, it might be worth considering braces instead.
 Braces are one of the most trusted and time-tested treatment options for teeth spacing.
 Adults might shy away from the metal brackets involved, but their transformative results are undeniable.
 Not to mention that recent dental technology has given rise to new, less visible styles, like clear braces that blend in with your teeth and lingual braces that are positioned behind them.

 Traditional braces generally take 12–30 months and cost $3,000–$7,000 to achieve the desired results.
 However, teeth spacing cases are usually much simpler than bite misalignments, so they often fall into the lower end of both ranges.
-Read more about types, effectiveness, outcomes, and much more in our guide to correcting tooth gaps with braces.
+Read more about types, outcomes, and much more in our guide to correcting tooth gaps with braces.

 Traditional Veneers